mikeAdamss/tidychef/README.md

 A `Makefile` is included to streamline some recurring developments tasks.
 Running a naked `make` from the command line will display a simple help menu.

-_Note: Mac/Linux have Make by default, windows as I understand it would require a bit of work._
+_Note: Mac and most Linux distributions have Make by default, windows as I understand it would require a bit of work._

+---

+## Development

+TODO

+---

 ## Building Documentation